doctrine/DoctrineMongoDBBundle/Resources/doc/security_bundle.rst

 SecurityBundle integration
 ==========================

-A user provider is available for your MongoDB projects, working exactly the same as the ``entity`` provider described in `the cookbook`_:
+A user provider is available for your MongoDB projects if you use Symfony `SecurityBundle`_.
+It works exactly the same way as the ``entity`` user provider described in `the cookbook`_:

 .. configuration-block::